-- A proven track record in database management and arts education programs, preferably with specific experience in the arts.
+- A proven track record in database management and special events, preferably with specific experience in the arts.

-- Excellent administrative skills including experience working in database systems (preferably Spektrix) and Microsoft office.
+- Excellent administrative skills including experience working in database systems (preferably Spektrix, iWave, Gmail and Microsoft Office).

-- The ability to work effectively with other staff members, board members and patrons while also working independently, taking initiative and maintaining a steady stream of contact with other education staff members and MTC’s Managing Director.
+- Ability to work effectively with other staff members, board members and audiences while also working independently.

-- Ability to work evenings and weekends as needed.
+- Ability to work evenings and weekends as needed for events and productions.

 - Excellent interpersonal, organizational, written and verbal skills.

-- A degree from a four-year university in a relevant field, or equivalent experience.
+- A degree from a four-year university, or equivalent experience in a relevant field.